State Energy Commission of Western Australia

 The State Energy Commission of Western Australia was an Australian energy provider.
 It was established on 1 January 1975 as an amalgamation of the State Electricity Commission of Western Australia and the Fuel and Power Commission.

-In 1986, it purchased the Fremantle Gas & Coke Company which later attracted the interest of the WA Inc royal commission.
+In 1986, it purchased the Fremantle Gas and Coke Company which later attracted the interest of the WA Inc royal commission.
 On 1 January 1995 it was split up into separate gas and electricity utilities AlintaGas and Western Power Corporation.